 The Company's Board of Directors (the "Board") has determined that the registrant has at least one "audit committee financial expert" (as defined in Item 3 of Form N-CSR) serving on its Audit Committee.
-The Board has determined that Kathleen M. Griggs and Robert J. Cresci satisfy the requirements of an audit committee financial expert.
-Ms. Griggs and Mr. Cresci are "independent" within the meaning of that term used in Form N-CSR.
+The Board has determined that Kathleen M. Griggs satisfies the requirements of an audit committee financial expert.
+Ms. Griggs is "independent" within the meaning of that term used in Form N-CSR.